IlAnP7L24/ros2-docker/README.md

 ## 1. Overview
 This project is an unofficial project.
 This specific fork from the [original](https://github.com/masato-ka/ros2-docker) is a version for ROS2 Humble.
-You can develop a ros2 application without anu native ros2 environment.
-This is a support script for easily ROS2+Docker development.
+This is a support script for easily ROS2+Docker development, so you can develop a ROS2 application without any native ROS2 environment.

 ![demo](contents/ros2-docker-demo.gif)